OpenDSA/OpenDSA/README.md

 Once you have cloned this repository, you will need to initialize and update the submodules and compile some of the libraries.
 Do the following:

-    git submodule init
     make pull

 In order to pull a more recent copy of JSAV than what is in the submodule:

     cd JSAV
     git pull https://github.com/vkaravir/JSAV

-A similar command will let you pull the up-to-date version of QBank.

 The source files for the documentation can be found in the "Doc" directory.